-Psychiatry and Behavioral Sciences, Department of Globla Health
+Psychiatry and Behavioral Sciences, Department of Global Health

-Suicide Research and Prevention Center and Research Methods Consulting Center, Shanghai Mental Health Center, Shanghai Jiaotong University School of Medicine
+Suicide Research and Prevention Center, Shanghai Mental Health Center, Shanghai Jiao Tong University School of Medicine

 Shanghai Mental Health Center, Emory University Collaborative Center for Global Mental Health

 WHO Collaborating Center for Research and Training in Suicide Prevention, Beijing Huilongguan Hospital

 Dr. Phillips is a Canadian citizen who has been a permanent resident of China for 30 years.
 He received a BSc (psychology) from McGill University, an MD from McMaster University and an MA (anthropology) and MPH (epidemiology) from the University of Washington.
 He completed his psychiatry residency training at the University of Washington followed by a two-year Robert Wood Johnson Research Training Fellowship.
 He is currently Director of the Suicide Research and Prevention Center of the Shanghai Mental Health Center at Shanghai Jiao Tong University School of Medicine, the Executive Director of the WHO Collaborating Center for Research and Training in Suicide Prevention at Beijing Hui Long Guan Hospital, Director of the Shanghai Mental Health Center – Emory University Collaborative Center for Global Mental Health, Professor of Psychiatry and Global Health at Emory University (USA), Professor of Clinical Psychiatry and Clinical Epidemiology at Columbia University (USA), Visiting Professor at Peking Union Medical College (PUMC), advisor on mental health issues in China for the WHO, Co-Editor-in Chief of the Shanghai Archives of Psychiatry (China's first and only English language psychiatric journal), and editorial consultant for The Lancet.